-Once smoked, crack offers a short but intense high to users, generally lasting between five to 15 minutes.
+Once smoked, crack offers users a short but intense high that generally lasts between five to 15 minutes.
 During the high, the user experiences every feeling as more intense, and the person gains a sudden burst of energy and focus.

 This short-lived high is immediately followed by the exact opposite: depression, tiredness, and confusion.
 The real questions are why is there such a difficult comedown, and why is it so addictive?

 Initially, when entering the body, crack releases a significant amount of dopamine, which results in euphoria, confidence, and increased energy.
 However, as soon as the high is over, dopamine levels plummet.

 This makes the user feel depressed and worse than before, and this is the root of addiction.
 The user will continue to smoke crack and may even increase doses in an attempt to get a high similar to the first time.